donovanh/activate/README.md

 * once

-The element will be given the `js-active` class once and the class won't be removed:
+The element will be given the `js-active` class once and the class won't be removed.
+Usage:

 	<section class="js-activate once">
 	  ...